thilk/sockpuppet-config/README.md

 intended for small and mid-sized clusters, and this functionality was a good fit for our needs.

-We saw a little too much of, e.g., "XXXXXXXXX offers several support tiers in addition to expert consulting services to XXXXXXXXX Enterprise customers for optimized new implementations and complex data center transformation projects," which essentially just amount to paying some VC-funded outfit
+We had seen a bit too much of, e.g., "XXXXXXXXX offers several support tiers in addition to expert consulting services to XXXXXXXXX Enterprise customers for optimized new implementations and complex data center transformation projects," which essentially just amount to paying some VC-funded outfit